 - Make sure alarm system company, sales rep and installer are licensed and have identification.
 The Texas Department of Public Safety issues identification cards to all licensed individuals and companies.
 These can be verified thru Texas DPS.

 - Make sure security monitoring Central Station monitoring center is a "Five Diamond Certificate" rated company.
 The Central Station Alarm Association post what monitoring centers operate under strict standards and at no charge issues certificates.

-- Hardwire the alarm system into the home as much as possible with control board hidden and out of site.
-Central Security recommends and uses hardwire professional security alarm panels.
-Central Security does not recommend all in one security alarm systems; 2Gig, SimonXT or
+- Hard wire the alarm system as much as possible with control board hidden and out of site.
+Avenger Security recommends and uses hard wire professional security alarm panels.

-- Make sure your home security burglar alarm system technician knows what he is doing and explains how to operate security system.
+- Make sure your security system technician knows what he is doing and explains how to operate security system.